mathiasvr/virtual-dom-transition/README.md

 with minor changes to add CSS transition support.

 ## documentation
-Transition support are enabled by adding a `transition` property to a VNode you want to animate.
+Transition support is enabled by adding a `transition` property to a `VNode` you want to animate.

 The `duration` specifies the DOM removal delay, which should be the same as your css `transition-duration`.
 When an element is inserted to DOM the `enter` class is added, and removed in the next tick.